LogtalkDotOrg/logtalk3/manuals/_sources/userman/predicates.rst.txt

 The first directive argument describes a valid calling mode.
 The minimum information will be the instantiation mode of each argument.
 The first four possible values are described in [ISO95]_).
-The remaining two can be found in use in some Prolog systems.
+The remaining two can also be found in use in some Prolog systems.

 ``+``
    Argument must be instantiated (but not necessarily ground).